Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 xmgmt-root
 ^^^^^^^^^^

-The xmgmt-root driver is a PCIe device driver attaches to MPF.
+The xmgmt-root driver is a PCIe device driver attached to MPF.
 It's part of the infrastructure of the MPF driver and resides in xmgmt.ko.
 This driver

 * manages one or more partition drivers